2016 Portland, Oregon riots

-On November 10, 2016, three days of protests in Portland, Oregon, turned into a riot, when a group of anarchists broke off from a larger group of peaceful protesters who were opposed to the election of Donald Trump as president of the United States.
+On November 10, 2016, three days of protests in Portland, Oregon, turned into a riot, when a group of anarchists broke off from a larger group of protesters who were opposed to the election of Donald Trump as president of the United States.

 Riots

 A number of businesses were damaged, and 26–29 people were arrested during the first day of the incident.
 Police used rubber bullets, pepper spray and flash bang devices to disperse the protesters who became violent.
 During the riot, glass bottles and trash cans were thrown at police.
 Rioters used rocks and baseball bats to cause much of the damage.
 A dumpster was also lit on fire.
 Members of the protest who opposed the violence intervened when a man tried to destroy a piece of electrical equipment with a bat.
 Another altercation began when a woman began throwing laundry detergent at people in the crowd.

 The riot spread from the Downtown area, into the Pearl District, where additional businesses were vandalized.
 At 10:00 p.m., police told protesters who had not returned to Pioneer Courthouse Square that they would face arrest.
 Authorities also closed local stretches of Interstate 5 (I-5) and I-84 as a precaution, and warned motorists to watch for people in roadways.

 On November 11, the next day, protests continued.
 Police used flash bangs to disperse crowds until nearly midnight, including one group in front of City Hall.
 Police made several additional arrests throughout the day.
 Early the next morning, several people in a vehicle on the Morrison Bridge got into an argument with a protester.
 A man exited the vehicle, and shot the protester before escaping; the injured man's wounds were not considered life-threatening.
 Police later arrested four men in relation to the shooting, and charged two of them with attempted murder.
 Police seized a TEC-9 semi-automatic pistol that was found in the suspects' vehicle.

 The protests remained ongoing into the night of November 12.
 Police arrested nineteen additional protesters who either refused to leave the area, or were suspected of other crimes.
 A reporter for local television station KOIN was assaulted.
 In reaction to the ongoing disturbances, police closed Pioneer Courthouse Square and a two-block perimeter around the park, and warned that anyone who remained would face arrest.
 Two other people were also assaulted, and a total of 62 people have been arrested as a result of the rioting and other disturbances.
 On November 13, police updated the figure of total arrests to 113, with 71 arrested on November 12 alone.
 Protesters reportedly threw lit road flares at police officers.